Fix: io.netty.channel.abstractchannel$annotatedconnectexception

 netsh int ip reset

-3. Restart your computer and check to see if the issue persists.
+3. Restart your computer and check if the issue persists.

 7. Navigate to the game installation directory and select the game and the launcher executable.

-8. Now repeat the above process again and this time navigate to the directory where you have the Minecraft servers installed.
+8. Repeat the process, and this time navigate to the directory where you have the Minecraft servers installed.

-10. Now allow both the Java executables located inside the folder in the same way.
+10. Allow both the Java executables located inside the folder in the same way.

-12. Open the Minecraft launcher, try to connect to the server, and check to see if the issue persists.
+12. Open the Minecraft launcher, try to connect to the server, and check if the issue persists.

 Allowing an application through the firewall

-1. Click on the search bar on the Windows toolbar and type in “Command Prompt“.
+1. Click on the search bar on the Windows toolbar and type “Command Prompt“.

 Right-clicking on the Command Prompt icon and selecting Run as Administrator

-4. Also, Navigate to the “Minecraft Servers folder>Maxwell (some random numbers)> MinecraftServer” and open the “Server Properties” text document.
+4. Navigate to the “Minecraft Servers folder > Maxwell (some random numbers) > MinecraftServer” and open the “Server Properties” text document.

-Opening the “Server Properties” text document and noting down the server port
+Opening the “Server Properties” text document and noting the server port

-5. Note down the “Server Port” listed there.
-In our case it was “25565” it should be similar in most cases however in some it is not.
+5. Note the “Server Port” listed there.
+In our case, it was “25565.”
+It should be similar in most cases, but in some it may vary.

-6. Now open up Minecraft and navigate to the “Play Multiplayer” option.
+6. Open Minecraft and navigate to the “Play Multiplayer” option.

-7. Select the server which you want to join by clicking on it and select “Edit” from the below options.
+7. Select the server you want to join by clicking on it, then select “Edit” from the options below.

 Clicking on the server and selecting “Edit”

-8. The server name can be according to your preference but the “Address” needs to be the IPV4 address that we noted and the port number for example “XXX.XXX.X.X:25565” the “25565” is the port number and it may vary.
+8. The server name can be according to your preference, but the “Address” needs to be the IPv4 address we noted and the port number.
+For example, “XXX.XXX.X.X:25565” where “25565” is the port number and it may vary.

-9. Click on “Done“, click on “Refresh” and check to see if the issue persists.
+9. Click “Done“, click “Refresh“, and check if the issue persists.

 Here, what you can do is check your router’s and your local machine’s network configurations and make sure that port filtering isn’t turned on and if it is, the correct ports are being filtered.